Support Inclusive American History

-Rise and Betrayal of the Freedman's Bank
+The Rise and Betrayal of the Freedman's Bank

-At GSLC and online
+At GSLC & online

-We'll host Dr. Justene Hill Edwards, professor of history at UVA and author of the 2024 book Savings and Trust: the Rise and Betrayal of the Freedman's Bank.
+We'll host Dr. Justene Hill Edwards, professor of history at UVA and author of the 2024 book Savings and Trust: The Rise and Betrayal of the Freedman's Bank.

 Justene Hill Edwards is an associate professor of history at the University of Virginia.
 She is a specialist in African American history and her research examines Black economic life in America.
 She is the author of Savings and Trust: The Rise and Betrayal of the Freedman's Bank (2024, W.W.
 Norton) and Unfree Markets: The Slaves' Economy and the Rise of Capitalism in South Carolina (2021, Columbia University Press).
 Always highlighting the lives of enslaved and formerly enslaved people in her scholarship and teaching, Hill Edwards studies the relationship between economic and political freedom for people of African descent in the United States.